Everything all in one day!

-Join us for a day of presentations as well as viewing opportunities taking place throughout the Valley both indoors and outdoors.
+Join us for a day of presentations as well as viewing opportunities taking place at the Paper Discovery Center, 1000 Islands Environmental Center and the Kaukauna Public Library.

 7:00 AM-5:00 PM: Free activities inside the nature center including hands-on eagle activities, an eagle craft, coloring contest, door prizes and more!

-*7:00 – 8:30 AM: Sunrise Eagle Viewing.
+7:00 – 8:30 AM: Sunrise Eagle Viewing.
 Sunrise is at 7:16 am.
 Sunrise is a great time to catch some of the best eagle activity.
-Meet at 1000 Islands or at Expera Specialty Solutions on Elm Street and dress appropriately for the cold.
+Meet at 1000 Islands or at Ahlstrom Munksjo on Thilmany Road and dress appropriately for the cold.
 Volunteers will be available at the viewing sites from 7:00 am – 5:00 PM, but the sunrise and sunset viewings are highly encouraged.

 10:00-11:00 AM: Live American Bald Eagle Presentation.
 Join us for an opportunity to see a live Bald Eagle up close and learn all about eagle biology, ecology, natural history and cultural connections in an engaging and entertaining presentation by a naturalist interpreter from the National Eagle Center in Wabasha, Minnesota.